 Symptom Action The keyboard does not work.
-The computer does not respond to the keyboard.
-Verify that: • The computer is turned on. • The monitor is turned on and the brightness and contrast controls are set correctly. • The keyboard is securely connected to the keyboard connector on the front or rear of the computer. • No keys are stuck.
+Verify that: The computer does not respond The computer is turned on. to the keyboard.
+The monitor is turned on and the brightness and contrast controls are set correctly.
+The keyboard is securely connected to the keyboard connector on the computer.
+No keys are stuck.
 If you cannot correct the problem, have the computer serviced.
 Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.
-The Enhanced Performance USB Keyboard does not work.
-Verify that: • The computer is turned on. • The keyboard is securely connected to a USB connector on the front or rear of the computer.
+The Enhanced Performance USB Verify that: Keyboard does not work.
+The computer is turned on. • The keyboard is securely connected to a USB connector on the front or rear of the computer.
 No keys are stuck.
 If you cannot correct the problem, have the computer serviced.
 Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.
 The mouse does not work.
-The Verify that: computer does not respond to the mouse. • The computer is turned on. • The mouse is securely connected to the mouse connector on the front or rear of the computer. • The mouse is clean.
-Refer to "Cleaning the mouse" on page 51 for further information.
+The Verify that: computer does not respond to The computer is turned on. the mouse.
+The mouse is securely connected to the mouse connector on the computer. • The mouse is clean.
+Refer to "Cleaning the mouse" on page 57 for further information.
 If you cannot correct the problem, have the computer serviced.
 Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.
-The operating system will not Verify that: start. • There is no diskette in the diskette drive. • The startup sequence includes the device where the operating system resides.
+The operating system will not Verify that: start.
+There is no diskette in the diskette drive. • The startup sequence includes the device where the operating system resides.
 Usually, the operating system is on the hard disk.
-See "Selecting a startup device" on page 43 for more information.
+See "Selecting a startup device" on page 47 for more information.
 If you cannot correct the problem, have the computer serviced.
 Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.
 The computer beeps multiple Verify that no keys are stuck down. times before the operating system starts.
 If you cannot correct the problem, have the computer serviced.
 Refer to the safety and warranty information that is provided with your computer for a list of service and support telephone numbers.